dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 one-pass algorithm is a streaming algorithm which reads its input exactly once, in order, without unbounded buffering.
 A one-pass algorithm generally
 2 KB (326 words) - 18:25, 25 January 2019

-List of numerical analysis topics (redirect from List of eigenvalue algorithms) zero matrix Algorithms for matrix multiplication: Strassen algorithm Coppersmith–Winograd algorithm Cannon's algorithm — a distributed algorithm, especially
-69 KB (8,234 words) - 18:24, 18 November 2018

 Hybrid algorithm (constraint satisfaction)
 In constraint satisfaction, a hybrid algorithm solves a constraint satisfaction problem by the combination of two different methods, for example variable
 7 KB (1,035 words) - 17:19, 7 May 2016

-Resource allocation (redirect from Algorithms for resource allocation) problems e.g. resources can be allocated using a manual approach, an algorithmic approach (see below), or a combination of both.
-There may be contingency
-5 KB (495 words) - 11:08, 12 March 2019

 LIRS caching algorithm
 page replacement algorithm with an improved performance over LRU (Least Recently Used) and many other newer replacement algorithms.
 This is achieved